In Estate Planning Awareness, Elder Law News, Will

 The legislation, known as the “Setting Every Community Up for Retirement Enhancement (SECURE) Act” changes the law surrounding retirement plans in several ways:

 • Stretch IRAS.
 The biggest change eliminates “stretch” IRAs.
 Under current law, if you name anyone other than a spouse as the beneficiary of your IRA, the beneficiary can choose to take distributions over his or her lifetime and to pass what is left onto future generations (called the “stretch” option).
 The required minimum distributions are calculated based on the beneficiary’s life expectancy.
 This allows the money to grow tax-deferred over the course of the beneficiary’s life and to be passed on to his or her own beneficiaries.
 The SECURE Act requires beneficiaries of an IRA to withdraw all the money in the IRA within 10 years of the IRA holder’s death.
 In many cases, these withdrawals would take place during the beneficiary’s highest tax years, meaning that the elimination of the stretch IRA is effectively a tax increase on many Americans.
-This provision will apply to those who inherit IRAs starting Hector lopez q ibhfdj1ks unsplash scaledon January 1, 2020.
+This provision will apply to those who inherit IRAs starting hector lopez q ibhfdj1ks unsplash scaledon January 1, 2020.

 • Required minimum distributions.
 Under prior law, you had to begin taking distributions from your IRAs beginning when you reach age 70 ½.
 Under the new law, individuals who are not 70 ½ at the end of 2019 can now wait until age 72 to begin taking distributions.